Most of Minnesota's early twentieth-century library needs were filled by

 The maple trees appear to be 2 - 3 years old.

-(R) Bloom Bros. card has several pedestrians, including a paperboy loafing against the side of the building.
+(R) Bloom Bros. card shows several pedestrians, including a paperboy loafing against the side of the building.
 Oddly, the retouching makes the library look like it occupies lakefront property.

-This was the first card of the bunch that I purchased.
-I needed the one above to tell the YMCA from the library.
+(R) This was the first card of the bunch that I purchased.
+At the time, it was difficult to tell the Library from the YMCA, as the Romanesque Sedgewick building could have been used for nearly any function.

 The RPPC is clearly from the forties, whereas the linen finish card appears to date from the 1930s.
 It was mailed in 1948.
 The limestone building closely resembles that of 1930s Highland Park, IL.